How will I know if this retreat is right for me?

 No previous experience in these arts is required to attend.
 Classes are taught to address all levels of experience.
-New students are guided through the exercises in a sensitive and comprehensive way.
-The more experienced students receive more advanced guidance.
-They also hold the energy container of the space which helps the new students best absorb the exercises.
+New students are guided through the exercises in a careful, comprehensive way, while the more experienced students receive more advanced guidance at their level.

 When will I start to feel more energised?

-Tai Chi, Qigong and Qi Power give powerful healing for the body-mind system.
+Tai Chi, Qigong and Warrior Woman give powerful healing for the body-mind system.
 Although they are working right from the first class, it can take a few weeks to really feel the effects.
 From then on, with regular sustained practise, these systems steadily accelerate into a dynamic internal energy workout.
 Over time you can expect your practise to undergo profound transformations.
-As with all true arts, patience and commitment are required to gain the most benefit from Tai Chi, Qigong and Qi Power.
+As with all true arts, patience and commitment are required to gain the most benefit from Tai Chi, Qigong and Warrior Woman.

 How long will it take before I can practice on my own at home?

 As with all body-mind arts, your understanding and experience is developed with sustained practice.
 With time you will gain a good working knowledge of the primary exercises to enable your ongoing practice at home.
 These arts never stop deepening and you gain continual inspiration by coming to classes over a long period of time.

 To assist with your home practice there are a series of Qigong videos available to buy on the website here or directly from Shirsha at a class or workshop.